 After retirement from the Division, Konrad and his wife Alea opened a book store on a side street in the Capital.
 The place was small, and out of the way, set apart from the other shopping that attracted the wealthier customers of the district.
 They preferred it this way.

 They lived in an apartment above the shop.
 Over the years the delineation between the two spaces eroded.
 The shop became part of the apartment, the apartment became part of the shop.
-Both Konrad and Alea were usually there, reading, or moving and repairing books, or talking with the few regular customers who came in to visit more than to purchase anything.
+Usually both Konrad and Alea were there, reading, or moving and repairing books, or talking with the few regular customers who came in more to visit than to purchase anything.

 For many years in the summers Alea would travel north, to a cabin by a lake, saying she couldn't stand the stale air of the city.
 Konrad would grumpily keep the shop open, claiming he enjoyed the time apart but really hating every moment she was away.

 On these occasions Konrad and his guests would sit in the back storeroom, a place barely large enough to hold the shelves and books stacked up on the floor, and against the walls.
 There was a small desk he had with bundles of papers, years worth, completely covering the desk, overflowing off the side, a slope of paper and twine.
 Konrad would brew punishingly strong kaf and they would talk.

 Alea discouraged these visitations, was rude to the Inspectors, telling Konrad she hoped she'd never see any of them again.
 But Konrad indulged his guests.
 He was retired but he enjoyed that his experiences were considered valuable.
 Konrad was the only Inspector to have ever convicted a Garde.
 For this act alone his opinion would be sought out.